psanxiao/psanxiao.github.com/activity.md

 {{ content }}

-###\_community projects
-Here you can find some of the free software projects in which I am involved:

-* ####GNOME
-    I have been involved in [GNOME project](http://gnome.org) since 2007, mainly as developer and maintainer of [GTranslator](http://projects.gnome.org/gtranslator).
-Nowadays I keep collaborate a bit with the project and I am member of the [GNOME Foundation](http://www.gnome.org/foundation/).

-* ####gvSIG
-    [gvSIG](http://gvsig.org) is a Geographical Information System created by a Public Administration in Spain and released under GPL2 license.

-    I have worked in gvSIG since 2009 as part of my profesional job, but also I have involved in its community.
-I have been a core developer of this project and member of the Technical Steering Comittee’s Board.

-* ####NavTable & NTForms
-    [NavTable](http://navtable.github.io/) is a gvSIG extension created by [CartoLab](http://cartolab.udc.es) (Cartography Engineering Laboratory of University of A Coruña).
-I have involved in this project since its beginning as Lead Developer until 2011.
-Nowadays I keep collaborate as developer.

-    [NTForms](http://github.com/navtable/navtableforms) is a library to build navigable and validated java forms for gvSIG.
-I’m one of the core developers.

-* ####SEXTANTE
-    [SEXTANTE](http://www.sextantegis.com) is a spatial data analysis library written in Java and it is included as extension in gvSIG.
-I have worked a bit on this project, to be more precise in the gvSIG Bindings in order to integrate it on the gvSIG 1.X version.

-***

 ###\_professional activity
 Here you can find some of the projects in which I have participated as part of my professional activity at [CartoLab](http://cartolab.udc.es) and [iCarto](http://icarto.es):